3lackrukh/atlas-machine_learning/supervised_learning/qa_bot/README.md

 ### Dataset

-The project uses a collection of Holberton USA Zendesk Articles.
-You should extract the `ZendeskArticles.zip` file in the project directory.
+The project uses a collection of Holberton USA Zendesk Articles located in the ZendeskArticles folder in the project directory.

 ## 📁 Project Structure